me-anant/DataStructuresAndAlgorithms/README.md

 # Get Started
 - Fork this repository
-- Clone the forked repository to your IDE
+- Clone the forked repository to your favorite IDE
 - Create a new branch to save your work upon
 - Push the branch to the forked repository if your implementation works
 - Create a pull request